 Each cat is unique in personality, just like people.
 But there is little difference in temperament between sexes of Maine Coons.
 This is not true with some other breeds.
 The big difference is size.
 Females from my breeding are going to average 12-17 pounds with a heavy boned female 18-21 pounds.

 You must provide a scratching post or cat tree for this breed from day one in your home.
-This photo was provided by Tina Wilson.
-She purchased this cat tree from Amazon.com .
-It is a good example of what the cats need.
+See the Links page off the web site for a highly recommended cat tree vendor.

 The main thing you must concern yourself with is that the cat tree have a sturdy base and it will last longer if it has siscle rope on it as scratching areas.
 Cat scratching posts also available.